Pentagon relation in quantum cluster scattering diagrams: Application to positivity and nonpositivity of QCSDs

-We have the following corollary of Theorem \ref{thm:nonpos1}, where we convert the statement into a necessary condition for the positivity. \begin{cor} Let $\frakD^q_{\fraks}$ be a QCSD of any rank.
-Then, if $\frakD^q_{\fraks}$ is positive, $\d_i\mid \d_j$ or $\d_j\mid \d_i$ holds for any pair $i\neq j$ such that $b_{ij}\neq 0$ for $B$ in \eqref{eq:B1}. \end{cor} \begin{proof} Suppose that $\d_i \nmid \d_j$ holds for some $i$ and $j$ such that $b_{ij}\neq 0$.
+We have the following corollary of Theorem \ref{thm:nonpos1}. \begin{cor} Let $\frakD^q_{\fraks}$ be a QCSD of any rank, and let $B$ be the initial exchange matrix in \eqref{eq:B1}.
+Then, $\frakD^q_{\fraks}$ is nonpositive if there is a pair $i\neq j$ with $b_{ij}\neq 0$ such that $\d_i\nmid \d_j$ and $\d_j\nmid \d_i$. \end{cor} \begin{proof} Suppose that $\d_i \nmid \d_j$ holds for a pair $i\neq j$ with $b_{ij}\neq 0$.
 We consider a QCSD whose wall elements are in the form \eqref{eq:psipm1}.
-Then, the proof of Theorem \ref{thm:nonpos1} tells that there is some wall whose wall element is $\Psi_{1/\d(e_i+e_j),b}[e_i+e_j]^{-1}$ for some $b$.
-Moreover, the wall element $\Psi_{1/\d(e_i+e_j),b}[e_i+e_j]$ arises only from the situation in the proof of Theorem \ref{thm:nonpos1} due to the construction of a CSD in \cite[Appendix C.1]{Gross14}.
-Therefore, the wall element $\Psi_{1/\d(e_i+e_j),b}[e_i+e_j]^{-1}$ is never cancelled by other wall elements. \end{proof}
+Then, the proof of Theorem \ref{thm:nonpos1} tells that there is some wall whose wall element is a negative power of $\Psi_{1/\d(e_i+e_j),b}[e_i+e_j]$.
+Moreover, due to the construction of a CSD in \cite[Appendix C.1]{Gross14}, other wall elements never cancel the above wall element. \end{proof}